jameshenegan/perplexity-clone/README.md

 Would you like me to refine this list further based on specific needs or areas of focus for your experiment?

+## Comparison with State Farm

+### Questions part 1

+Here are several questions that could be answered using the information provided in the text:

+### General Life Insurance

+1. What is life insurance, and how does it work?
+2. What are the primary purposes of life insurance?
+3. What types of life insurance does State Farm offer?
+4. How can life insurance help protect a family’s financial future?

+### Types of Life Insurance

+5. What is the difference between term life insurance and permanent life insurance?
+6. What are the features of term life insurance offered by State Farm?
+7. How does whole life insurance differ from universal life insurance?
+8. What are the benefits of permanent life insurance policies?

+### Obtaining a Quote or Policy

+9. What information is needed to get a life insurance quote from State Farm?
+10. How can I calculate how much life insurance coverage I need?
+11. How can I find a local State Farm agent to discuss life insurance?
+12. What steps are involved in changing a life insurance policy or beneficiary?

+### Business and Specialized Insurance

+13. What life insurance options are available for small businesses through State Farm?
+14. What is Group Life insurance, and who is it designed for?

+### Policy Features and Tools

+15. What is the Life Enhanced app, and who is eligible to use it?
+16. How can I file a life insurance claim with State Farm?
+17. What resources does State Farm provide for learning more about life insurance?

+### Legal and Coverage Details

+18. Are there tax implications associated with permanent life insurance policies?
+19. Are State Farm life insurance policies available in all states?
+20. What restrictions or conditions might apply to State Farm life insurance policies?

+This comprehensive range of questions covers various aspects of the information provided, from general education on life insurance to specific details about State Farm’s offerings and processes.

+### Questions Part 2

+Here are some questions that could be answered by the information provided in the text:

+### About State Farm Life Insurance

+1. Why should someone buy life insurance from State Farm?
+2. How long has State Farm been providing life insurance?
+3. How many life insurance and annuity policies does State Farm currently have in force?
+4. What is State Farm’s company mission and how does it relate to its life insurance offerings?

+### Financial Strength and Stability

+5. What financial ratings has State Farm received from major independent rating agencies?
+6. How does State Farm's conservative investing strategy benefit its life insurance policyholders?
+7. What makes State Farm's financial stability appealing to potential life insurance buyers?

+### Customer Service and Philosophy

+8. What is the philosophy of State Farm regarding helping customers with life insurance?
+9. How does State Farm's "good neighbor" service benefit policyholders?
+10. How can customers get personalized guidance for life insurance from State Farm agents?

+### Product Offerings and Tools

+11. What competitive product options does State Farm offer for life insurance?
+12. What tools does State Farm provide to help customers determine how much life insurance they need?

+### Accessing and Applying for Insurance

+13. How can a potential customer get a life insurance quote from State Farm?
+14. What are the steps for finding a local State Farm agent?
+15. How can someone apply for life insurance or learn about specific coverage details?

+### Company Values and History

+16. What shared values is State Farm’s success built on?
+17. How does State Farm maintain long-term stability for its life insurance products?

+### Additional Resources

+18. Where can customers find more information about State Farm's annual reports or corporate values?
+19. What services are accessible through State Farm’s website, such as filing claims or managing payments?

+This range of questions encompasses the company’s background, financial strength, customer support philosophy, product options, and tools for prospective life insurance buyers.

 ## Purpose of Experiment

 The purpose of the experiment is to **evaluate and optimize the visibility of SFBLIC within generative search engine results.**